Yann39/cyk-grammar-parser/README.md

 ![Tree interface picture](doc/tree_interface.png?raw=true "Tree interface")

 There is also a button "Importer un fichier" (Import a file) which allows to import a grammar and an expression in the program from a file.
-This avoids grasping the grammar and expression manually every time.
+This avoids entering the grammar and expression manually every time.
 The file must have a specific format described in the next section.
 Four example files have been provided in the `samples` directory.

 ### Grammar